Seneca-Scholars/SS-Status-C6/status.md

+*7/2/2025
+Continued working through Mozilla modules on JavaScript and HTML, started building a learning plan to make up hours which will consist mostly of more Mozilla lessons and videos about coding concepts.
+I may also continue to work on my black jack project with Milo which is helping me understand JavaScript and get requests more deeply.
+Daniel also went over functions in JavaScript such as .splice(), and creating a function ourselves.
+Specifically, arrow functions and ternaries.

 *7/1/2025
 Learned JavaScript basics with Wa-Jiw including conditonals, data types, keywords, ternary operators, and switch statements.
 Jaime helped to reinforce these topics, especially the ternary operators and switch statements.